We are Osprey FX

 We outline the general nature of the risks of dealing in Financial Instruments on a fair and non-misleading basis.

 Unless a client knows and fully understands the risks involved in each Financial Instrument, they should not engage in any trading activity.
 You should not risk more than you are prepared to lose.
-Osprey FX will not provide clients with any investment advice in relation to investments, possible transactions in investments, or Financial Instruments, neither will we make any investment recommendations.
-Clients should consider which Financial Instrument is suitable for them according to their financial status and goals before opening an account with Osprey FX.
-If a client is unclear about the risks involved in trading in Financial Instruments, then they should consult an independent financial advisor.
+Osprey LTD will not provide clients with any investment advice in relation to investments, possible transactions in investments, or Financial Instruments, neither will we make any investment recommendations.
+Clients should consider which Financial Instrument is suitable for them according to their financial status and goals before opening an account with Osprey LTD. If a client is unclear about the risks involved in trading in Financial Instruments, then they should consult an independent financial advisor.
 If the client still doesn’t understand these risks after consulting an independent financial advisor, then they should refrain from trading at all.
 Purchasing and selling Financial Instruments comes with a significant risk of losses and damages and each client must understand that the investment value can both increase and decrease, clients they are liable for all these losses and damages, which could result in more than the initial invested capital once they make the decision has been made to trade.

 - The Customer shall be responsible for the risks of financial losses caused by the failure of information, communication, electronic and other systems.
 The result of any system failure may be that his order is either not executed according to his instructions or it is not executed at all.
 The Company does not accept any liability in the case of such a failure.